We’re a group of passionate individuals working

 Laurentiis Gaines, Jr. joined the Urban Alliance team as the World Bank Program Coordinator in summer 2018 and became the Program Coordinator for Montgomery County in the 2018-19 program year.
 A native of Augusta, GA, he received his B.A. in Political Science with a minor in Spanish from Albany State University in southwest Georgia.
 Prior to joining Urban Alliance, Laurentiis spent a year at AmeriCorps NCCC (National Civilian Community Corps) providing national and community service opportunities to disadvantaged youth.
 He considers voter education, rights, and participation, particularly for youth, to be some of his biggest passions.

-Mukta Ghorpadey joined Urban Alliance as a Program Coordinator in January 2018.
+Mukta Ghorpadey joined Urban Alliance as a Washington, D.C.
+Program Coordinator in January 2018 and became the region’s Alumni Services Manager in May 2019.
 She received her bachelor’s degree in International Affairs and Women’s Studies from The George Washington University.
 Before coming to Urban Alliance, Mukta was as an advocate for public housing, working with public housing authorities across the country to ensure that every family has a safe and affordable place to live.
 She believes deeply in Urban Alliance’s mission and is excited to empower young people through employment as a Program Coordinator.

 College and Career Specialist